What is Cardiac Arrhythmia and How Does it Relate to Heart Health?

 Any activity that is designed to maintain heart health is an excellent activity to prevent cardiac arrhythmias.
 Patients should have a diet with healthy fats and lean protein.
 Cardiac arrhythmia is often not seen in physically fit adults with normal heart function but can be present in structurally normal hearts.
 To prevent arrhythmia, patients should limit substances such as cigarettes, alcohol, caffeine, and drugs.
 Stress is a significant risk factor for cardiac arrhythmias, so stress and anger management is critical lifestyle to prevent arrhythmias.

 Researchers at the Nora Eccles Harrison Cardiovascular Research and Training Institute (CVRTI) are studying what can impact the heart’s electrical patterns and how to best diagnose, maintain, and treat cardiac arrhythmias.
 The CVRTI is committed to better understanding how to maintain a healthy heart and improve heart health outcomes.
 Investigators are studying the mechanisms underlying atrial fibrillation and ablation techniques with the goal of improving ablation outcomes .
 They are also studying techniques to terminate left threatening arrhythmias without the need for shocking the heart.
 The genetic basis for some of these arrhythmias is also being investigated.
-Research at CVRTI will change the standard of care for cardiac arrhythmia patients.
-Contact CVRTI to learn more about ongoing research for cardiac arrhythmia.
+Research at CVRTI will change the standard of care & treatment for cardiac arrhythmia patients.